Massoud Moussavi, Chair

 |Gerald K. Herder

-The Electro-Mechanical Engineering Technology department offers two Bachelor of Science degrees in Engineering Technology; Electronic Systems Engineering Technology (ESET) and Electromechanical Systems Engineering Technology (EMSET).
-The programs have integrated curricula designed to prepare graduates for technical careers in industry.
-Engineering Technology Programs are accredited by the Engineering Technology Accreditation Commission of ABET. http://www.abet.org.
+The Electro-Mechanical Engineering Technology department offers two Bachelor of Science degrees: Bachelor of Science in Electronic Systems Engineering Technology and Bachelor of Science in Electromechanical Systems Engineering Technology.
+Electromechanical Engineering Technology Programs are accredited by the Engineering Technology Accreditation Commission of ABET. http://www.abet.org.

-In each degree program, emphasis is placed on application engineering principles in solving real world problems.
-Extensive laboratory work with industry-based problems and software constitute unique features of each program.
+In each degree program, emphasis is placed on the application of engineering principles in solving real world problems.
+Extensive laboratory work with industry-based problems and software constitutes unique features of each program.
 Engineering technologists serve as members of the engineering team and engage in the management, design, production, assembly, quality control and sales activities in their respective fields.

-High school graduates and community college transfer students with an aptitude in algebra, trigonometry, and the physical sciences, along with an interest in applications of new technology, are encouraged to apply to the electromechanical engineering technology programs.
-Students desiring to major in Engineering Technology should have a capacity for science and mathematics, and incoming freshmen should have taken college preparatory courses in these disciplines in high school.
+High school graduates and community college transfer students with an aptitude in algebra, trigonometry, and the physical sciences, along with an interest in applications of new technology, are encouraged to apply to the Electromechanical engineering technology programs.
+Students desiring to major in Electromechanical Engineering Technology should have a capacity for science and mathematics, and incoming freshmen should have taken college preparatory courses in these disciplines in high school.
 Typical incoming transfer students should have completed college algebra and trigonometry and two quarters of college physics (with laboratory) prior to beginning the program at Cal Poly Pomona.
 All students should contact a program advisor to obtain assistance in developing their educational goals prior to actually starting their coursework.
-Each student will work with an advisor to coordinate a specific program of study.
 A minimum of 124 semester units is required to complete the degree.

 The faculty of the department is committed to helping students develop a strong sense of professionalism, high ethical standards and the pride that comes from accomplishment through technical competence.
-The department is also committed to helping students develop sound work habits, including neatness, completeness, and timeliness; to communicate effectively in written, oral, graphical, and mathematical form; and to be responsible for their own actions and inactions.
-The faculty is committed to academic excellence and professional integrity.
+The department is also committed to helping students develop sound work habits such as timeliness, effective oral and written communication skills, academic excellence and professional integrity.

 The Electro-Mechanical Engineering Technology Department currently offers two degrees, and an incoming student will select from the following choices: